You’ve got Questions, We’ve got Answers

 Genoa Pharmacy is a mail and delivery pharmacy that is convenient to use and less expensive than most other options.

 PsyFi TMS providers use new medication – many of which require prior authorization.
 To help patients get their meds in a timely and affordable manner, we’ve partnered with Genoa to help with prior auths and effective communication.
-The well known household pharmacies has created problems with their long wait times, quantity limits, and lost prescriptions.
+The well known household pharmacies have created problems with their long wait times, quantity limits, and lost prescriptions.
 It was wasting precious time that we cannot afford at our clinic.